 Measure Details How did you spend your service pupil premium allocation last academic year?
 We provide a pastoral manager dedicated to the emotional well-being and academic achievement of service children.
-She helps pupils create letters and parcels to stay connected to their deployed parent and runs the Little Trouper workshops.
+She helps pupils create letters and parcels to stay connected to their deployed parent and runs Little Trouper workshops.
+Links were made with Service pupil premium pupils in Falmouth.
 IT was purchased to enable to stay connected with their deployed parent.
 What was the impact of that spending on service pupil premium eligible pupils?
 Staff observed positive well-being amongst service children.